-Some home renovation loans can be used to buy a fixer-upper and make upgrades at the same time, giving you one loan to repay.
+You don’t necessarily have to live in the home already; some home renovation loans can be used to buy a fixer-upper and make upgrades at the same time, giving you one loan to repay.

 Most home renovation loans require the borrower to have a certain amount of equity in the home.
 Personal loans are an exception because they’re unsecured loans.

 When should you consider a home renovation loan?